 Find out more about other types of heart block

-In some cases complete heart block can lead to episodes of feeling dizzy or collapsing.
+In many cases complete heart block can lead to episodes of feeling dizzy or collapsing.
 It can make you extremely tired, confused or breathless.
-It may also cause fluid to build up in your body.

 What causes complete heart block?

 Most people with complete heart block have an underlying heart condition like coronary heart disease, cardiomyopathy or congenital heart disease..

 It can also be caused by ageing of the electrical pathways in your heart (meaning you're more likely to get it if you're older), electrolyte imbalances, and some medicines.

 This booklet describes the heart's normal rhythm and various abnormal rhythms as well as explaining how they're diagnosed and treated.